-Device Portal for Desktop
+Device Portal for Windows Desktop

-Device Portal lets you view diagnostic information and interact with your desktop over HTTP from a browser window.
+Windows Device Portal lets you view diagnostic information and interact with your desktop over HTTP from a browser window.
 You can use Device Portal to do the following:

 - See and manipulate a list of running processes